 No minimum lot sizes are specified in this plan, except in the Rural Lifestyle zone (see rule C6.4.3), however a minimum lot size may be a condition of any consent where it may be necessary to ensure other standards relating to the subdivision can be met.

 b) Shape Factor

-All lots intended to be used for residential dwellings shall be of a shape which would contain a 15m diameter circle as minimum requirement.
+All lots intended to be used for residential dwellings shall be of a shape which would contain a 15m diameter circle as minimum requirement except in a Residential Growth Precinct.